-Numerous apps leverage your phone's camera, gyroscope, GPS, and other sensors to provide you with real-time monitoring of relevant organism-related data.
+Numerous apps leverage your phone's camera, gyroscope, GPS, and other sensors to monitor relevant organism-related data.
 Do-It-Yourself DIY health diagnostic devices like these are becoming increasingly wearable, portable, even implantable, ingestible, and - most relevant affordable for individuals.
 Similar to the development in computer hardware, the latest wearables are equipped with much more computing power than many giant medical devices in hospitals.
 Besides their general computing performance, they are also adding more and more functionality: Apple Watch now includes blood oxygen level readings and an electrocardiogram (ECG) monitoring function, to help detect atrial fibrillation, the most common heart rhythm disorder.